 - Eosinophilic meningitis

 Rats are unsanitary by nature and also carry lice and fleas.
-We offer permanent solutions to remove the wildlife and we also sanitize the attic with a microbial treatment after we confirm there are not more rats.
+We offer permanent solutions to remove the wildlife and we also sanitize the attic with a microbial treatment after we confirm there are no more rats.

 About Roof Rats

 Roof rats can be very destructive to your home or business.
 There are dozens of different species of rats in Texas, but in the Dallas area roof rats and Norway rats are the most common.
 These rats invade homes in search of a warm and dry place.
 After taking up residency in an attic, the issue can get out of hand in a hurry.
 A female rat can have 12 babies up to 8 times a year.
-These new born rats can reproduce in less than two months.
+These newborn rats can reproduce in less than two months.
 This means that in one year a pair of rat’s offspring can reach 10,000-15,000.
 This is why it is imperative to stop the issue immediately before it grows rapidly.
-Rats eat almost any food available to them, but prefer foods with meaty smells like those found in pet food.
+Rats eat almost any food available to them but prefer foods with meaty smells like those found in pet food.
 Rats also need a water source so they are often drawn to a leaky faucet or food bowl.

 Rodent and Rat Removal Facts:

 - Rats are extremely flexible and smaller rats can fit through holes the size of a quarter.